 I’d read the hotel had views of York Minster and expected it to be near the Minster in a quiet surrounding.
 When I finally tapped in the address to the GPS I was a little nervous, ‘Station Road, York’ didn’t sound like the quiet surrounds of the historic Minster.
 As we drove ever closer, I started to wonder what kind of flea pit we had booked, would be it safe and where could I leave the car?

 Drawing up to the hotel and all my concerns were immediately washed away.
-This ‘Grand Dame’ of a hotel is a massive old (Victorian?) hotel sat within its own grounds, right next to the Railway Station.
-Parking up in front of the hotel, we emptied the car and struggled into reception with far too many bags.
+This ‘Grand Dame’ of a hotel is a massive old (Victorian?) hotel set within its own grounds, right next to the train station.
+Parking up in front of the hotel, we emptied the car and struggled into the reception with far too many bags.